 Rajshahi Division Bangladesh Travel Guide

-Shah Makhdum Airport (RJH) serves Rajshahi, a domestic airport about 15 kilometers north of downtown.
+Shah Makhdum Airport (RJH) serves Rajshahi, a domestic airport about 15 kilometers north of the city center.
 It handles flights exclusively within Bangladesh.
 Airlines operating here include Biman Bangladesh Airlines, US-Bangla Airlines, and Novoair.
 Flights connect chiefly from Hazrat Shahjalal International Airport (DAC) in Dhaka.
 There are no direct international flights to Rajshahi, so international travelers fly into Dhaka first, then connect domestically.

 Domestic flights are available year-round.
-Prices may see slight increases during peak tourist season (From november To february) and around major Bangladeshi festivals (like Eid holidays).
+Prices may see slight increases during peak tourist season (November to February) and around major Bangladeshi festivals (like Eid holidays).
 Booking domestic flights in advance during these busy periods helps secure preferred times and potentially better fares.
 Dollar Flight Club and Skyscanner are useful resources.

 Domestic flights run consistently throughout the year.